 A home loan that rewards borrowers for performance

-Something you won’t see with many traditional banks – La Trobe’s Performance Plus offers rebates at if your account is up to date and you’ve maintained your loan without any problems.
-You can redraw your rebate funds or they can be used towards your loan.
+Something you won’t see with many traditional banks – La Trobe’s Performance Plus offers rebates if your account is up to date and you’ve maintained your loan without any issues.
+You can redraw your rebate funds or it can be used towards your home loan.
 This loan product comes with both full doc and low doc options.

 Build or renovate your dream home with a great rate loan